 - 7.32 The scheme has been designed to respond to the local context through scale, orientation, character and appearance.
-The scheme has evolved to fully interrogate the design evolution process to ensure the scheme is right for the local area and create a sense of space. - 7.33 As set out above, the process of testing the massing has been iterative across the site which has helped to define a singular cohesive vision that sits in harmony with the surrounding development.
+The scheme has evolved to fully interrogate the design evolution process to ensure the scheme is right for the local area and create a sense of space.
+Indeed, with regards to the replacement dwelling this has been repositioned to the opposite side of the site, adjacent to a narrower shared driveway.
+There is now consistency in the street scene and the replacement dwelling is now the same width as the house two doors away. - 7.33 As set out above, the process of testing the massing has been iterative across the site which has helped to define a singular cohesive vision that sits in harmony with the surrounding development.
 The design approach is therefore considered to be sufficiently address London Plan Policies D3 and D4. - 7.34 The diverse architectural variety in the area, and the private location of the site, provides the opportunity for an innovative design approach to create a contemporary development which exhibits the highest quality design and architecture, without appearing obtrusive amongst the existing townscapes.
 It should be noted that the surrounding form of development an existing high density. - 7.35 The high-quality architecture proposed by this scheme, combined with the improvements to the use and appearance of the existing site, would protect and enhance the town's character, variety of buildings and natural environment. - 7.36 The development would also enhance the sense of character and community through improving the visual amenities of the site and introducing an iconic development of the highest standard, strengthening the immediate setting, local identity and sense of place. - 7.37 The introduction of a bespoke development of iconic design would not detract from the already mixed character or appearance of the existing area.
 Instead, it would create new architecture to enhance the quality and variety of buildings in the area, avoiding an ill-fitting pastiche.
 The quality of the architecture proposed by this development should carry significant weight in favour of the scheme.

 - 7.38 It would also utilise a number of local materials which are sympathetic to the character and detailing of the wider area, strengthening local distinctiveness, property diversity and identity. - 7.39 The scheme would be of a scale, mass, layout and density which is commensurate with the surrounding townscape.
-Being a proposed residential use, the development would be entirely in keeping with the nature and character of its immediate setting. - 7.40 Being a proposed residential use, the development would be entirely in keeping with the nature and character of its immediate setting. - 7.41 The development would therefore comply with the key themes of the design policies contained in the NPPF, London Plan and Local Plan by having an acceptable impact on the character and appearance of the surrounding area.
+Being a proposed residential use, the development would be entirely in keeping with the nature and character of its immediate setting. - 7.40 Being a proposed residential use, the development would be entirely in keeping with the nature and character of its immediate setting. - 7.41 The development has been fully informed by the previously refused scheme and with design changes across the scheme, along with the reduction in the number of units and the repositioning of the dwelling, this proposal has fully addressed the previous refusal reasons and would therefore comply with the key themes of the design policies contained in the NPPF, London Plan and Local Plan by having an acceptable impact on the character and appearance of the surrounding area.